Written by Justin Ramsay

 Photographed by Lorryn Smit

 Justin is an English teacher from South Africa who has lived in Gwangju since 2013.
-He is a big fan of food and the arts and generally goes where something good can be eaten, seen or heard.
+He is a big fan of food and the arts, and generally goes where something good can be eaten, seen, or heard.
 He is often involved in GPP performances and writes monthly food articles for the Gwangju News.
-In his free times he’s usually playing boardgames, videogames or just enjoying a nice stroll around Gwangju.
+In his free time, he’s usually playing boardgames, videogames, or just enjoying a nice stroll around Gwangju.